-16 of the Best Chinese Restaurants in Milan
+25 of the Best Chinese Restaurants in Milan

 Best Chinese Resetaurants in Milan Cover photo copy

-This was updated on January 21, 2023, to include some new spots, places I visited for the first time and/or establishments that might have fallen victim to an oversight the first time.
+This was updated on January 27, 2025, to include some new spots, places I visited for the first time and/or establishments that might have fallen victim to an oversight the first time.
 As I mentioned, the list is in no particular order—I added the new additions to the top of the list.

 1. Giardino di Giada

 Admittedly, I was rather late to Giardino di Giada, and I’m kind of mortified by it.
 Carmen Chin opened the historic restaurant in 1980, and today her son Gigi oversees the establishment.
 The restaurant is exquisite—quality cooing and ingredients, In fact, warm staff, and all-around good vibes.
 Plus most of the food comes with a story behind it, which I always appreciate!!
-Also, fun fact, Giardino di Giada is popular among Chinese travelers seeking Chinese food when they’re in town.
+Also, fun fact: Giardino di Giada is popular among Chinese travelers seeking Chinese food when they’re in town.
 Via Palazzo Reale, 5; +39 02 805 3891; Open Tuesday – Sunday for lunch and dinner, closed Monday; website

 2. Chifa

 The fourth restaurant of the beloved Mao group, Chifa opened in 2021.
-Instead of serving the Hunan cuisine for which the group is known, the restaurant specialises in the cuisine of the Yunnan region in southwest China.
+Instead of serving the Hunan cuisine for which the group is known, the restaurant specializes in the cuisine of the Yunnan region in southwest China.
 You can indeed expect the spicy dishes for which Mao is known.
 Viale Montello, 5; +39 389 881 9412; Open Thursday – Tuesday, closed Wednesday; website

 3. Ba Hot Pot Certosa